MrDonn.org

 Ancient Ireland, Wales, Scotland, Isle of Man

-Celtic Bards / Celtic Music
+Celtic Bards &

 Music:

 Music, both vocal and instrumental, was very important to the ancient Celts.
 Each night, as they sat around the campfire, they played music on instruments they made.
 Kids learned on their parents instruments.
-When a child reached the age of 14 or 15, they started to make their own musical instrument.
-It was something all Celts did, whatever their clan.
-Instruments included flutes, whistles, the bagpipes, the Celtic harp, a drum played with a two-headed stick, and the fiddle.

 Bards: Music was so important to the ancient Celts that a group evolved called the Bards.
 Brads were wandering singers, storytellers, and poets.
 If a bard made up a really nasty story about you, and put it into the form of a song or a story, what that bard was saying would be believed.
-In time, the Bards became as powerful as the druids (priests and teachers).
-The bards could destroy your reputation with a song.

 Today, Celtic musicians are still combining music, poetry, and storytelling.
 The link below, Celtic Bards and the Way of the Harp, is an interview with one such musician.